maff76/HA-Zyxel-NWA-AP-intergration/README.md

 # HA-Zyxel-NWA-AP-intergration
-an intergration to pull stats and information from Zyxel NWA access points
+an intergration to pull stats and information from Zyxel NWA access points into Home Assistant